-A sculpture of a bronze horse head mounted on a tear-shaped granite plinth commemorating all animals that have been involved in conflicts with Australian forces.
+A sculpture of a bronze horse head mounted on a tear-shaped granite plinth commemorates all animals that have served alongside Australians in all conflicts.

 The bronze head was originally a part of the memorial dedicated to the Australian Light Horse Brigade and the New Zealand Mounted Rifles in Port Said, Egypt which was unveiled by Australian Prime Minister, Billy Hughes in 1932.

 During the Suez conflict on December 1956, the statue was attacked and destroyed by rioters and later the remaining pieces were return to Australia and became part of the War Memorial`s collection.
 Charles Web Gilbert won the design competition for the original monument in 1923 but died before it was completed.